 - Documentation – photocopies of passport, license, visa, etc

 - Cash.
-Small amount in local currency
+A small amount in local currency

 - Carry a spare wallet or purse with a small amount of cash ($10-12) and some expired or dummy credit cards (can use this to hand over to thieves if necessary).